-This is true.
-We watched our grandparents grow old in hospital beds.
+We watch our grandparents grow old in hospital beds.
 And soon our parents will suffer strokes and slow legs.
 Then someday it will be our turn.
 We will take their place on the couch with pops in our knees and endless sighs and groans.
 Our youth will look at us the way we look at them.
 This is hard to comprehend in the moment – we cannot predict the future, understand what it holds, or even picture it in the mind’s eye.
 We know it is coming, but we cannot know what it will look like.
 This is our curse.

 I was melancholy before.
 Or rather depressed about the brief nature of our existence.
 I was not scared of non-existence (because there is no fear of that which we will not comprehend), just made sad by the prospect of loving only to say goodbye.
 But I am no longer depressed.
 I have come to embrace this fact, and finally understand what the weight of time, the sense of passing moments, and the feeling of being alive really means: I finally understand impermanence.
 And so too do I understand why I am happy with Emma in this moment here and now: